aknadeem/flask_upload_files/README.md

 # Upload files with `Python` `Flask`

-THow types are file upload one zip and other normal if zip file is uploaded i saved it after extraction and delete orginal zip file
+Two types are file upload one zip and other normal if zip file is uploaded i saved it after extraction and delete orginal zip file

 ## How to run this project